March 2024

 • To contribute according to his ability, as the Lord Prescribes (I Corinthians 16:2), towards the maintenance of the church and school and in general to assist in bearing the burdens of the congregation.

-Any member neglecting to fulfill these duties is to be admonished in a kind and fraternal manner according to Matthew 18:15-20
+Any member neglecting to fulfill these duties is to be admonished in a kind and fraternal manner according to Matthew 18.

-Article IX– Excommunication and withdrawal from Congregations
+Article IX– Excommunication and withdrawal from Congregation and Reinstatement of Membership

-What is stated above shall also apply in reference to those members who voluntarily withdraw from connection with the congregation or who bring about withdrawal by moving away if they thereby annul their connection with the congregation by:
+What is stated above shall also apply in reference to those members who voluntarily withdraw from connection with the congregation or who bring about withdrawal by moving away and they thereby annul their connection with the congregation by:

 • Joining a different denomination.